survivejs/webpack-book/manuscript/developing_with_webpack/02_splitting_configuration.md

 ## Setting Up *webpack-merge*

-To get started, execute
+To get started, add *webpack-merge* to the project:

 ```bash
 npm i webpack-merge --save-dev
 ```

-to add *webpack-merge* to the project.

 Next, we need to define some split points to our configuration so we can customize it per npm script.
 Here's the basic idea in its entirety: